-The TV can decode MPEG2 video as provided by cable boxes and some camcorders.
-Many camcorders provide DV video, which the TV cannot decode.
-Connect a DV camcorder to the TV using analog audio plus composite video, S-video, or component video, or use HDMI audio/video.
+The TV can decode MPEG2 and DV, and HDV video as provided by cable boxes and some camcorders.
+If the TV is unable to decode the digital signal supplied by the camcorder, connect the camcorder to the TV using analog audio plus composite video, S-video, or component video, or use HDMI audio/video.
 Other types of digital video, such as PC video provided by some computers, must be decoded by the source device and sent to the TV as analog video, S-video, or DVI/HDMI video.